-As parents, we want our children to grow up being as happy and healthy as possible.
+As parents, we want to raise happy kids and wish our children to grow up being as happy and healthy as possible.
 On this page, we’re going to share some tips to help make that happen.
 Keep reading to learn our top tips to help parents raise happy kids.

 Practice Being Patient